Space law

 • On a broader note, there are questions of morality and responsibility around the potential for space mining too – not just questions of ‘who owns what?’, but also those such as ‘should we own this?’
 Perhaps budding space lawyers should also take a philosophy class.

 • Space tourism is an increasing area of business.
 Though space tourism company Space Adventures has sent fewer than a dozen private citizens into space, there are huge plans to expand this new version of ‘getting away from it all.’
-In April 2022, the Space Tourism Conference was held in Los Angeles, discussing the future of business opportunities in space tourism.
-Morgan Stanley, a global investment bank suggests that the space industry as a whole will turn in around $1 trillion in revenue by 2040.
-Once a mere vision, now a tangible reality for the rich and famous, space tourism is becoming increasingly lucrative as a new business phenomenon.
+In April 2023, the Space Tourism Conference was held in Los Angeles, discussing the future of business opportunities in space tourism.

 • At the tail-end of 2021, NASA signed deals with three US companies to build new space stations under the Space Act Agreement.
 The main premise of the agreement is to aid the commercialization and economic growth of space under US influence – concentrating on low-earth orbit destinations.
 The deal was valued at around $415.6 million and was awarded to Blue Origin, Nanoracks and NGSCDV.